 Next review date: 15 July 2021

-This policy describes how this personal data must be collected, handled and stored to meet the data protection standards of Hellenic Community of Manchester – and to comply with the law.
+This HCM Data Protection Policy (The Policy) describes how personal data will be collected, handled and stored by the five members of the SC to meet the data protection requirements of Hellenic Community of Manchester – and to fully comply with Data Protection Act 2018 and any applicable legislation.

 Why this policy exists

-- Protects the rights of citizens who contact the Unincorporated Association
+- Protect the rights of anyone (member or non-member) who contacts the Unincorporated Association

-- Protects itself from the risks of a data breach.
-In the case of a personal data breach, the controller shall without undue delay and, where feasible, notify the relevant supervisory authority, not later than 72 hours after having become aware of it.
+- Protect The Association from data protection breaches.
+In the case of a data breach, the appointed controller of the Steering Committee shall without undue delay and, where feasible, notify the relevant supervisory authority, not later than 72 hours after having become aware of it.

 Data protection law